linkfast/exengine/README.md

         new \ExEngine\CoreX(__DIR__);
     ```

+    You can create a custom `config` class with settings for database connection, etc.

-3. Create a folder called `_` relative to `index.php`.
+3. Create a folder called `._` relative to `index.php`.
 Inside of this new folder, create a file called `Test.php` with the following contents:

     ```php
     <?php
+       # File ´._/Test.php´
         class Test {
             function helloworld() {
                 return "<h1>Hello World</h1>";